 - For information on how to edit, merge, or transform the datasets, refer to the Preparation Details in Data Designer article.

-- For information on how to explore a dataset, refer to the Analysis Details in Data Designer article.
+- For information on how to explore a dataset, refer to the Explore Details in Data Designer article.

 - For information on how to create a dataset, refer to the Create Datasets in Data Designer article.